The Beginning

 Bear approved.

-Bear had been a city dog his whole life.
-Bear had lived on concrete and rock and the kind of grass that came in little squares.
-Bear had never been home before, not really.
-But somewhere in the back of his old brown brain, he knew.
-The way old dogs know things.
-He smelled the trees and the water and the deep dark soil and he understood, in whatever way a dog understands, that this was where he was going to live now.
+He had been a city dog his whole life: concrete, rock, grass that came in tidy little squares.
+He had never really been home before, not really.
+But somewhere in the back of his good brown head, he knew.
+The way dogs know things.
+He smelled the trees and the water and the deep dark soil, and he understood, in whatever way a dog understands anything, that this was where he was going to live now.

-They turned onto the long dirt driveway of the new homestead just before sunset on day three.
+They turned onto the long dirt driveway of the new homestead in the full dark, at the end of the second and longest day.

 The minivan crunched over gravel.
 The pickup followed.
-The driveway curved around a stand of pine trees and then opened up, and there it was — the old farmhouse, the barn, the pond, the fence lines stretching off into fifteen acres of evening light.
-Cicadas were starting up.
-The sky was turning pink at the edges.
-The whole place smelled like grass and water and woodsmoke from a neighbor’s chimney somewhere down the road.
+The driveway curved around a stand of pine trees and then opened up, and the headlights swung across it: the old farmhouse, the barn, and past them the flat black shine of the pond, the fence lines running off into fifteen acres of dark the family could feel more than see.
+The whole place smelled like grass and water and somebody’s woodsmoke drifting over from down the road.

 Dad stands by his truck as the family steps out of the minivan at the East Texas homestead for the very first time